janikoskela/Select/README.md

 ==============
 Using is simple: Just determine a root element for the select box.
 Select box fills the root element according to its size.

 Below is a simple usage example.
-A more comprehensive example can be found from index.html
+A more comprehensive example can be found from <a href="https://github.com/janikoskela/SimpleSelectBox.js/blob/master/example.html">example.html</a>

 ```javascript
 var selectBox = new Urhola.SelectBox({